 Press Release and Media Kit

-Engaging New Book Boosts “Staying Power,” Sharing the Secrets of Aging at Home and Helping Worried Boomers Keep Mom and Dad Safe
+Engaging Book Boosts “Staying Power,” Sharing the Secrets of Aging at Home and Helping Worried Boomers Keep Parents Safe

 Staying Power: Age-Proof Your Home for Comfort, Safety and Style is a friend to older adults and caregivers alike, helping them curb home hazards and hike comfort

 Guelph, Ontario — Baby Boomers who grew up on rock ‘n’ roll are starting to sing a new song: Gimme Shelter with Grab Bars.
 That’s because they want to age at home.
 So do their parents, who are in their 70s, 80s, even 90s.
 But homes built for the young raise their risk of falls, which may (statistics show) land them in nursing homes, never to return, and their grown children are sick with worry.
-With 10,000 Americans turning 65 every day for nearly the next 20 years, we can deny this situation or we can act–and make our homes more safe, comfortable and supportive throughout the life span.
+With 10,000 Americans turning 65 every day, we can deny the situation, or we can act to make our homes more safe, comfortable and supportive throughout the life span.

 - Press release